adras/MyNotebook/Angular-Cheat-Sheet.md

 This however doesn't work when running the project locally, there will be an erorr like "Get / ...".
 To fix that, there's no baseHref defined normally.
 Instead there's a "build-prod" definition in package.json which passes the baseHref parameter to 'ng build'

-TODO: It would be nice to have this in the production.json file or something.
-This seems to be a bit hacky
+The API-path to the backend are defined in environment/environment.ts and environment.prod.ts.
+See readme.md on how to set that up